jm96441n/Dependency-Injection-in-Ruby/README.md

 expand this so that vehicle's can have different engines, we're going to have to make some changes.
 After looking over this code, move on to the `configurable_engine` branch to see how we accomodate this.

+As always, see this in action in our `runner.rb` file and can be run by running `ruby runner.rb` in the command line

 ## Read More

 Some extra links below if you want to read up more on dependency injection in ruby: